 The exterior fabric is Basecamp 20D: nylon windproof and water-resistant fabric.
-We found it comparable to the Arc'teryx Sylva Parka, but the exterior fabric on the shell of the Patagonia Tres 3-In-1 Parka is more durable, heavy-duty and waterproof.
+The exterior fabric on the shell of the Patagonia Tres 3-In-1 Parka is more durable, heavy-duty and waterproof.
 The front main zipper and exterior pockets have a YKK 2-way locking reversed coil zipper.
 Despite how fancy this sounds, the front zipper is finicky and you need to take your time zipping it up.

 This is the only jacket we tested that didn't have fleece-lined pockets.
 Since there is an ample amount of down in front of the pockets, our hands did stay warm even on super cold days.
 The interior has an oversized media pocket, as well as a mesh pocket.
-Lycra cuffs weren't as heavy duty as the Columbia Mighty Lite, but they did an okay job of keeping cold air and precipitation out.
+Lycra cuffs weren't super heavy duty, but they did an okay job of keeping cold air and precipitation out.
 A unique feature that this jacket offered is that it can be stuffed into the interior media pocket, creating a cozy travel pillow.
 As cool as this sounds, it was hard to get the jacket into the pocket.
 Once we did, it was awesome, but after we took it out of the pillow form, the jacket was noticeably wrinkled for a couple hours.

 While we were testing the Camp, we had no issues with durability, besides the finicky zippers (unfortunately, this seems to be a common issue with winter jackets).
 There isn't much exterior stitching, so we don't see snags being an issue.
 Keep in mind that the exterior nylon fabric is durable, but it's also smooth, soft, and has the potential to tear.